-Uncertainty and Transparency Drive Health Care

-There are a least two overriding issues of concern in the health care community today; namely, uncertainty and transparency.
+Uncertainty and Transparency Drive Health Care There are a least two overriding issues of concern in the health care community today; namely, uncertainty and transparency.
 Uncertainty is a result of the Federal and State Governments providing unclear direction to the marketplace in funding and access to health care.
 Transparency is desired in the marketplace due to higher share of cost paid by enrollees and the questionable affordability of new medications.
 These issues exist in a market that is consolidating and driving increased trend at the same time as the focus shifts from volume-to-value in evaluating the benefits of care and treatments.
 Pharmacists, who see patients approximately three times for every Physician encounter, play an active role in educating patients, providers and the public about drug costs, payment options and alternatives to prescribed therapy.
-Health care professionals (Physicians, Nurses, Pharmacists) have the unique federal and state governments.
+Health care professionals (Physicians, Nurses, Pharmacists) have the unique opportunity to turn the uncertainty to a positive that health care/managed care/population health provide a stable force regardless of the decisions of the federal and state governments.
 In addition, professionals have a pivotal role in addressing transparency from a commercial, clinical, and insurance perspective.
 Health care professionals already have organizational communication vehicles, and maintain a position in the community that allows the public to have an objective view of the major drivers of health care.
 Physicians and Pharmacists are the high touch representatives of health care that can deliver the message to their local businesses and communities.
-Even though the lack of transparency and uncertainty are not currently optimized, we can attack both problems by communicating the issues and potential solutions to individuals and organizations.
-The goal would be mutual understanding by healthcare professionals and the public to bring stability to a demanding situation.
+Even though the lack of transparency and uncertainty are not currently optimized, we can attack both